What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 Possible injuries are plantar fasciitis, shin splints, and ankle strain.
 A long list of other severe problems depends on the pronation type.

 Pronation test – video gait analysis – this is an elementary test.
 The runner is on the treadmill like regular training, and the legs are filmed with a camera.
-Video footage is slowed down while watching and analyzed by a professional ASICS expert, a physical therapist, a podiatrist, or an expert from the sports are running store.
-An expert will determine the persons running type to help pick out the right running shoes for the pronation type.
+Video footage is slowed down while watching and analyzed by a professional ASICS expert, a physical therapist, a podiatrist, or an expert from the sports industry running the store.
+An expert will determine the person’s running type to help pick the right shoes for the pronation type.

 Expert guidance by ASICS store assistants – running stores have trained staff members who work with runners, joggers, and hikers, and they will help you find the right fitting shoes by providing individual shopping advice on shoes.